MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Will Microsoft continue to improve the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams?

 At Microsoft, we're constantly listening to feedback from our diverse user community and acting upon the top suggestions.
-To learn about what is next for the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams, see [Dynamics 365 Business Central 2020 release wave 2 plan](/dynamics365-release-plan/2020wave2/smb/dynamics365-business-central).
+To learn about what is next for the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams, see the [Dynamics 365 release plan](https://aka.ms/dynamics365releaseplan).

 If you want to participate in improving the app for Teams, or have a great idea that would help simplify your work or collaborative experiences in Teams, add an idea or vote for existing ideas at [https://aka.ms/BusinessCentralIdeas](https://aka.ms/BusinessCentralIdeas).